Counseling Degrees & Licenses in Arkansas

 Henderson State University is a public university founded in 1890.
 The Henderson graduate school offers a master of science in clinical mental health counseling, school counseling, and an online educational specialist degree.

-The clinical mental health counseling program prepares students to attain their Licensed Counseling Associate credentialing.
-Graduates of this program may achieve full licensure as a Licensed Professional Counselor in the state of Arkansas.
+The clinical mental health counseling program prepares students for their Licensed Counseling Associate credentialing.
+Graduates of this program may achieve full licensure as a Licensed Professional Counselor in Arkansas.

 The school counseling program prepares students to work in public or private elementary, middle, or secondary schools in the state of Arkansas.
 The master of science in education degree in school counseling is a state-approved accredited school counselor preparation program.